 I additionally contributed research and language to organizational policy on the gendered dimensions of migration in Central America.

-I prepared material in English and Spanish for the Americas Advocacy Director’s media interviews and meetings with government officials and coalition members.
+I prepared research and advocacy material for distribution to Congress and use in hearing and briefings, supported a report launch, and wrote material in English and Spanish for the Americas Advocacy Director’s meetings with press, government, and coalition members.

-I also worked directly with the Senior Managing Director for Government Relations and Americas Advocacy Director to research and write sign-on letters, blog posts, and vote recommendations.
+I also worked directly with the Senior Managing Director for Government Relations and Americas Advocacy Director to research and write sign-on letters, blog posts, and vote recommendations against policies like immigration bans and the border wall on tight deadlines.

 Internship funded by Agnes Advantage Award